-Case Managers are responsible for determining the amount of supportive services given to each client based on individual need. • Approved supportive services may include but are not limited to:
+Case Managers are responsible for determining the amount of supportive services and training related services given to each client based on individual need.

+- Approved training related services may include but are not limited to:

+- Transportation;

+- Pre-physicals;

+- o Immunizations;

+- o Uniforms;

+- Computers, which remain property of SCWDB if client drops out of the program (need must be documented and approved by WIOA Coordinator and Executive Director prior to purchase);

+- o Professional pins;

+- o Tools, and

+- Other supplies required for training and/or employment.

+- Approved supportive services may include but are not limited to:

+- o Childcare;

+- Eyeglasses;

+- One-time vehicle repair:

+- o One-time rent payment.

-- Transportation; Child care Pre-physicals; ○ Immunizations; Uniforms; Eyeglasses; One-time vehicle repair; One-time rent payment; Professional pins; ○ Tools, and Other supplies required for training and/or employment.
-Prohibited services may include but are not limited to: - Purchase of vehicle; Ocomputers (unless required for training such as IT class). - Documentation to be maintained in file: (A simple request from the client for these services is not sufficient). ○ Documents used to determine need may include income, household obligations necessary for persons to live and extenuating circumstances such as illness, accident, death, etc. ○ The SCWDB Supportive Services Needs Assessment. - Signed statement validating that all alternative sources have been explored and they are either not available or exhausted, if permissible. ○ Attendance records or any proof of active/continuous participation in an employment or training activity.
+- Prohibited services may include but are not limited to:

+- o Purchase of vehicle.

+- Documentation to be maintained in file: (A simple request from the client for these services is not sufficient).

+- Documents used to determine need may include income, household obligations necessary for persons to live and extenuating circumstances such as illness, accident, death, etc.

+- The SCWDB Supportive Services/Training Related Services Needs Assessment.

+- Signed statement validating that all alternative sources have been explored and they are either not available or exhausted, if permissible.

+- Attendance records or any proof of active/continuous participation in an employment or training activity.